 Waterway-related commerce and trade continue to grow as the economy improves due to positive regulatory, tax, and trade policy changes.
-Steel Dynamics, Inc. announced a new \$140,000,000 expansion that will add a third galvanizing line and 45 new jobs.
-In addition, the Columbus/Lowndes County Port is adding a new crane and making rail improvements that will increase theamount of scrap steel being brought in by barge for SDI.
-Currently, SDI ships/receives 800,000 tons of metal per year.
+Aluminum Dynamics, Inc. recently announced a new \$2,500,00,000 expansion that will process and produce aluminum bars.
+In addition, the Columbus/Lowndes County Port is adding a new crane that will increase theamount of scrap steel being brought in by barge for Steel Dynamics, Inc. Currently, SDI ships/receives 800,000 tons of metal per year.
 This will increase to over 1,000,000 tons per year.
-The Port of Aberdeen has received \$4,000,000 in grants from the US Department of Transportation for port improvements, including rail and roads.
-This will allow local companies to utilize the Port of Aberdeen and increase usage of the TTW.
 Currently, the TTW is being considered for steel and wood projects.
 The waterway continues to have significant economic impacts on for the member states of Alabama, Kentucky, Mississippi, and Tennessee and the Southeast.